Sustainability and Resilience in the Netherlands - Spring 2018

-To reserve a place in the class, a $500 deposit must be paid to the International Programs Office within 2 weeks of your acceptance into the program, or by MONDAY NOVEMBER 30, whichever date is earlier.
-Please pay deposit at the Main Office of IPO at Hills 467.
+To reserve a place in the class, a $500 deposit must be paid to the International Programs Office by Dec 15, 2017.
+Please pay deposit at the Main Office of IPO.
 The maximum enrollment is 20 students.
-The minimum number is 14.
-A waiting list will be maintained if there are more than 20 students interested.
-A $500 deposit is also required to be on the waiting list.
+The minimum number is 15.

 Please make your $500 deposit by cash or check, payable to the University of Massachusetts.
-Please hand-deliver your payment to the IPO Office 467 Hills - open 8:30 AM to 4:30 PM.
+Please hand-deliver your payment to the IPO Office - open 8:30 AM to 4:30 PM.

-Decision on course offering depending on enrollment (minimum 14 students).
-Students will be advised about purchasing airfare and billing of remainder of course fee.
+Decision on course offering are depending on a minimum enrollment (minimum 15 students).
+Students will then be advised about purchasing airfare and billing of remainder of course fee.
 All deposits will be refunded in full if the course is cancelled for lack of enrollment or other reasons.
 If a student on the waiting list, who has paid a deposit, is not offered a place in the class, they will be issued a full refund.

 4. Course fee Billed